PrideParrot/SmartLynxInterview/README.md

 Also no need to publish Api anywhere, can run locally.

-P.s.
-I am too lazy to create junk Azure/AWS account or pay just for that :)
+P.s.: I am too lazy to create junk Azure/AWS account or pay just for that :)
+P.s.s.: Async/await not used, just to make code easy to read.
+But, yes Async/await is good practice to use.